DaniSilva-25/DaniSIlva-25.github.io/anxiety/scenes/act2.md

 {{/if}}

 {{if _.SPECIAL_ATTACK=="bad"}}
-h: EU PUDE *OUVIR* AS COSTELAS QUEBRANDO.
+h: EU PUDE *OUVIR* AS COSTELAS A PARTIR.
 EU PUDE *SENTIR* O GOSTO DE SANGUE NO AR.
 {{/if}}

 b: Desculpa, humano.